CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly communicates what the skill does (creates GitHub PRs with validation, title/description generation, and draft mode), when to use it (explicit trigger clause with natural language variations), and is distinctly scoped to PR creation.
-It follows third-person voice, is concise, and covers the key trigger terms users would naturally use.
+This is an excellent skill description that clearly communicates what the skill does (create GitHub PRs with validation, title/description generation, and draft mode) and when to use it (explicit trigger phrases).
+It uses third person voice, includes natural trigger terms with good variation, and is concise without unnecessary padding.

 DimensionReasoningScore